-Happy New Year!
-We hope you all had a great Christmas!
-This term we are beginning an exciting new topic – Who’s in the Book?
-We will be using Charlie Cook’s Favourite Book’ as a hook for our learning this term.
-We will explore a range of characters (including pirates and dragons) and different story genres.
-We will also be investigating different materials in our Science topic.
+We hope you all had a great half term break!
+This term we are beginning an exciting new topic- Meerkat Mail.
+We will be using this story as a hook for our learning this term.
+We will explore a range of different text types to inspire our literacy lessons and will enjoy finding out about animals from around the world.

 The learning map attached to this newsletter outlines the areas we will be looking at and some of the work we will be doing in teacher focussed activities and group work.
-We are also placing an emphasis on improving the presentation of our work and writing quality sentences in all areas of the curriculum.
+We are also placing an emphasis on joining our handwriting and spelling the Common Exception Words.

 Some of the texts we will be looking at are: